An update on Eyeup’s most popular blog of 2023

 Let’s enter Ops Manual Heaven!

 Whatever you change, make a note of it in your amendment record.
 This will be near the beginning of your manual.
 The date of amendments and amendment number should match those on the front cover.

-Top tip: Remove issue numbers and dates from headers and footers of your documents.
+Top tip: Remove issue numbers and dates from headers and footers of your documents and your accountable manager’s signature block.
 They just leave you with more places to update every time.
-Golden rule with key information is to have it in the correct place only…and only once to save you having to catch it at multiple locations.
+The golden rule with key information is to have it in the correct place only…and only once to save you having to catch it at multiple locations.

 Step 2 Update your Document Reference Table

 I won’t give the document dates and issue numbers here because they are subject to constant change.
 This is just the method to use to find the latest versions/dates to pop into your table against each document.

 What you need to do here is input the current document name (e.g.CAP 722D) into a browser search and click on the CAA link that comes up.
 Here’s an example: